 Chapter VI: Institutional Policies

-The policies relating to the relationships faculty members may have with business organizations, the government or other institutions are set forth in various policies contained in this Handbook, specifically, the policies regarding the use of the Mount Sinai name (see Section 10, this Chapter), the policy regarding consultative arrangements (see Chapter IV), the restrictions on the activities of full-time faculty (see Chapter IV), the conflict of interest policy (see Sections 12 and 13, this Chapter), and the policies on intellectual property (Section 14, this Chapter).
+The policies relating to the relationships faculty members may have with business organizations, the government or other institutions are set forth in various policies contained in this Handbook, specifically, the policies regarding the use of the Mount Sinai name, the policy regarding consultative arrangements the restrictions on the activities of full-time faculty, the conflict of interest policy, and the policies on intellectual property.
 Nonetheless, in the event a faculty member has any concern about whether a particular proposed arrangement is appropriate or acceptable, the faculty member should consult the Dean's Office.

 In conformity with the principles of academic freedom, faculty members are not required to obtain prior approval before submitting a manuscript for publication or to amend such manuscripts to comply with suggestions made by others.
 However, it is recommended that faculty members provide Department Chairs with copies of manuscripts prior to publication.